High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Surveys

 \subsection{The \Planck experiment}

 The \Planck satellite was launched in 2009 and scanned the full sky until 2013 in CMB frequencies.
-The satellite hosted two instruments, the HFI operating in six frequency bands between 100 GHz and 857 GHz, and the LFI instrument operating in three band between 30 GHz and 77 GHz.
-The CMB maps were produced by combining these frequencies to remove the contribution from the galaxy and other foregrounds sources.
-The final maps have noise of $27 \, \mu K \, \rm{arcmin}$, and an the effective beam with full width at half maximum of 7~arcmin.
+The satellite hosted two instruments, the HFI operating in six frequency bands between 100 GHz and 857 GHz, and the LFI instrument operating in three bands between 30 GHz and 77 GHz.
+The CMB maps were produced by combining these frequencies to remove the contribution from the galaxy and other foreground sources.
+The final maps have noise of $27 \, \mu K \, \rm{arcmin}$, and an effective beam with a full width at half maximum of 7~arcmin.
 The final data release of \Planck was published in \citet{Planck2018CosmoParameters}.

-The CMB lensing field has been estimated with a minimum variance quadratic estimator, combining temperature and polarization data.
-It is to date the most precise map of the integral of the density of matter on the full extra galactic sky, covering $\sim70\,\%$ of the sky, which allowed to get an estimate of the lensing-potential power spectrum over lensing multipoles $8\leq L\leq 400$ \citep{PlanckGravLensing2018}.
+The CMB lensing field has been estimated with a minimum variance quadratic estimator, combining temperature and polarisation data.
+It is to date the most precise map of the integral of the density of matter on the full extra galactic sky, covering $\sim70\,\%$ of the sky, which made it possible to obtain an estimate of the lensing-potential power spectrum over lensing multipoles $8\leq L\leq 400$ \citep{PlanckGravLensing2018}.